enthus1ast/nimMime/README.md

 - smtp.nim
 - asynchttpserver

-it also implements "quoted printables" https://en.wikipedia.org/wiki/Quoted-printable and also introduces a MimeMessage object.
+it implements "quoted printables" https://en.wikipedia.org/wiki/Quoted-printable and also introduces a MimeMessage object.

+this repository contains a few sdtlib modules, patched to use MimeMessage.

 A multipart example of an email could look like: